 Following books are avaibale at 10-40% discount.

-Learn Java in 1 Day is by Guru99 and will help you learn basics of Java programming.
+Learn Java in 1 Day will help you learn basics of Java programming.
 It addresses basic tenants of Java and OOPS like no other book.
 This edition has been updated to align with Java 8 and includes new options for the latest tools and techniques.